Skip to content

 Writing providers

-A provider is a converter that produces compose services from CRD kinds — emulating what a K8s controller would have done at runtime.
-Providers subclass Provider (from dekube) and share the same kinds + convert() interface as converters, but deal with additional patterns: injecting synthetic resources, registering services that the K8s controller would have created, and coordinating with other extensions through priority ordering.
+A provider emulates a Kubernetes controller — without the inconvenience of actually running one.
+It reads CRDs, pretends a reconciliation loop happened, and produces the compose services that the real controller would have created.
+Same manifests in, same services out, minus the control plane, the RBAC, and the existential purpose.
+Providers subclass Provider (from dekube) and share the same kinds + convert() interface as converters, but deal with additional patterns: injecting synthetic resources, registering services, and coordinating with other extensions through priority ordering.

 The priests were gone, yet the rituals continued.
 The faithful did not notice — for the incantations were spoken in the same tongue, and the sacrifices consumed in the same fire.
 Only the altar knew that the hands were different.